Think Globally. Act Locally.

 The college is a member of the College and University Recycling Coalition with access to technical knowledge and best practices on recycling and waste reduction programs among institutions of higher education.
 Resources include links to educational materials, blogs and social media strategies.
 See link to website: http://curc3r.org/

 EGSC recycles aluminum cans, plastic bottles, cardboard, and paper at various marked locations around campus.
-Plastic bottles and aluminum cans are collected in Coca-Cola bottle shaped bins made possible by a grant from Keep America Beautiful; see article below in "Featured News."EGSC recycles light bulbs and ballasts.
-EGSC takes all aluminum cans collected on campus to the Swainsboro Fire Department for recycling.
+Plastic bottles and aluminum cans are collected in Coca-Cola bottle shaped bins made possible by a grant from Keep America Beautiful; see article below in "Featured News."EGSC recycles light bulbs, ballasts and UPS batteries.
+The EGSC Dining Hall recycles cooking oil through a partnership with Restaurant Technologies Inc. EGSC takes all aluminum cans collected on campus to the Swainsboro Fire Department for recycling.
 The Fire Department receives funds for the recycled cans and donates the funds to the Burn Center.
 For more information about this partnership, see the article below in "Featured News."

 Georgia Energy Challenge -- In October, 2008, then Governor Sonny Perdue issued an Energy Challenge to all state agencies to reduce energy consumption 15% by 2020.
 East Georgia State College aggressively took the challenge and has reached the goal!
 We were recognized for this accomplishment at the Fall 2013 Board of Regents Facilities Officer’s Conference.